BRAVEResearchCenter/nda-abcd-s3-downloader/README.md

 ### datastructure_manifest.txt

-To use this downloader you must first have an NDA account and download the "DCAN Labs ABCD-BIDS MRI pipeline inputs and derivatives" collection from the [NDA website](https://ndar.nih.gov/):
+To use this downloader you must first have an NDA account and download the "DCAN Labs ABCD-BIDS Community Collection (ABCC)" collection from the [NDA website](https://ndar.nih.gov/):
 1. Navigate to the [NDA website](https://ndar.nih.gov/)
 1. Under "Get Data" select "Get Data beta"
 1. On the side bar select "Data from Labs"